Data Guide

 Most people do not only want a number.
 They want to know whether they can trust that number.
 This guide exists to answer exactly that question.

 We separate historical information from user assumptions so you can clearly see which part of your result comes from real past market behavior and which part comes from your own future settings.
+Those two layers behave very differently under uncertainty.

 This page is written for practical decision support.
 You do not need to read code or technical files to understand how the platform works.